 The CEO annually reviews the performance of each of our executive officers and presents a summary of his evaluations to the Committee.
-The CEO also provides oversight of management's evaluations of our other officers.
-Executive officers assess performance of all officers reporting to them.
-Based upon these performance reviews, market analysis conducted by the compensation consultant and discussions with our Sr. Vice President, Chief Human Resources Officer ("CHRO"), the CEO recommends the compensation of the officers to the Committee.
+Based upon these performance reviews, market analysis conducted by the compensation consultant and discussions with our Sr. Vice President, Chief Human Resources Officer, the CEO recommends the compensation of the executive officers to the Committee.
 The Committee may exercise its discretion in modifying any of the recommended compensation and award levels in its review and approval process.